aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

-**Congratulations** on completing the task!
+ > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

- - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+ > - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.

- - Hit the Validate button for the corresponding task.
+ > - Hit the Validate button for the corresponding task.

- - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+ > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide

- - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+ > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+### You have successfully completed this lab.